 Besides checking the app or web project for bugs, QA engineers also make sure the UX of the app is up to par and the users would understand how it works.

 Finally, your app is ready and it's time for it to say “Hello world!”
 You can submit the app to app stores by yourself or ask your app development company to assist you.

 Also, the work on an app doesn’t end even after its release.
 Every app needs updates and customer support.
 Note, that post-release maintenance isn’t included in initial cost estimates.

 Generally, there are three main factors that can influence the development cost.

 Is the primary driver of price.
 For instance, you can hire offshore developers that will be exponentially cheaper than if you have hired domestic developers.

-The cost of labor depends on developers’ origin as well.
+The cost of labor depends on the developers’ origin as well.

 Indian development companies are famous for its cheap prices at the beginning, and numerous stories about “oops, something's going wrong with your app” later.